 The role of the digital marketing manager is varied and exciting, with plenty of responsibility.
 On top of the necessary communication skills and a talent for working with other people, there are lots of different fields to learn about when it comes to the qualifications of a digital marketing manager, from the various marketing channels to customer management skills and strategic thinking.
 If this sounds like an interesting career option for you, you can use this list as a starting point to dig into the individual aspects required for this job.

 Want to learn more about digital marketing?
-Check out the following:
+Try out our free, 5-day course, or check out the following: